mohimanilab/MASSTplus/README.md

 | 8 | 25547132 | 225.06 | 13.9954 | 106 | 140709_PMA_NM_2_L2_ddMS2_pos.mgf |
 | 8 | 25547655 | 225.06 | 4.38721 | 31 | 140709_PMA_NM_2_L2_ddMS2_pos.mgf |
 | 8 | 25547668 | 225.05 | 12.482 | 94 | 140709_PMA_NM_2_L2_ddMS2_pos.mgf |

+Here
+- `cluster_idx` is a unique ID assigned to the cluster containing this spectra
+- `scan` is a unique ID assigned to the spectra
+- `mz` is the precursor mass of the spectra
+- `RTINSECONDS` is the
+- `index in file` is the index of spectra in the original source file
+- `source filename` is the path to the original source file

 ### Cluster Format
 The generated clusters will be in `tsv` format.
 Each row of the `tsv` output represents the cluster information of a spectra: